doberay123/obsid/Hertu Notes.md

 Yap about support and shit

-# What do you know about the day
+# What do you know about the day in the life of a doctor